Rasquin/cookbook/README.md

 ## Deployment
 - This project is available in Github platform under the name of  [Cookbook](https://github.com/Rasquin/cookbook)
-- This project is available in Heroku  platform under the name of  monicas-cookbook [Link](https://git.heroku.com/monicas-cookbook.git)
+- This project is available in Heroku  platform under the name of [ monicas-cookbook](https://git.heroku.com/monicas-cookbook.git)

-- The wireframes are located in static/wireframes/  [Link](https://github.com/Rasquin/cookbook/tree/master/static/wireframes)
+- The wireframes are located in [static/wireframes/](https://github.com/Rasquin/cookbook/tree/master/static/wireframes)

 - You can check this project in the next  [Link](https://monicas-cookbook.herokuapp.com/ )